nuejs/nue/packages/www/docs/js-development.md

 ## UI controllers
-Some JavaScript needs to work across your entire application - keyboard shortcuts that work on every page, analytics modules that track user behavior globally, or tooltip systems that enhance any element.
+Some JavaScript needs to work across your entire application: keyboard shortcuts that work on every page, analytics modules that track user behavior globally, or tooltip systems that enhance any element.
 These cross-cutting concerns don't belong in individual components.
 Instead, they need their own space as global controllers that run once and manage application-wide behavior.

 ```javascript
 // @shared/ui/keyboard.js